-- Tala the porcupine has begun engaging with the guests during an animal ambassador encounter where she greets guests and helps the animal care team convey important topics about human impact and climate change.
+- Tala the Cape Porcupine from Southern Africa has begun engaging with the guests during an animal ambassador encounter where she greets guests and helps the animal care team convey important topics about human impact and climate change.
 Digital versions of her presentation, and a new informational nook are now in development, and hope to be presented to the public soon. - Lastly, the Animal Care team has achieved several smaller animal related milestones, such as moving one of our 6 juvenile leopard sharks onto display, acquiring new smaller but interesting animals and species to display, and more.